 Signs of good and poor welfare amongst primates

-Primate keepers should recognise signs of good and poor welfare, as abnormal behaviour can indicate disease, injury or stress.
+Primate keepers should recognise signs of good and poor welfare, as abnormal behaviour can mean disease, injury or stress.
 They should know what steps to take if signs of poor welfare are observed.

-All gregariously social primate species should display social behaviours, including physical behaviours and vocal and visual displays appropriate to the species.
-These include, but are not limited to, social grooming, food sharing, communal resting, and interactive play as appropriate to the species.
-Primates should be housed in stable groups of sufficient size and composition to allow the full expression of these behaviours.
+All gregariously social primate species should display social behaviours, including physical behaviours and vocal and visual displays relevant to the species.
+These include, but are not limited to, social grooming, food sharing, communal resting, and interactive play that's applicable to the species.
+Primates should be housed in stable groups of suitable size and composition to allow the full expression of these behaviours.